Jian-danai/Symbol_Detector/README.md

 # Matlab_for-EE4266-assignment2

-Fourier Descriptor for detecting numbers or words
+Fourier Descriptor for detecting numbers or letters